david-slatinek/hf42/user-service/README.md

 ## Functional
 - User authentication
 - Password reset
-- Use of Redis for caching/token storage
+- Feature to close an account

 ## Non-functional
 - DB access time should be less than 3 seconds